 More than 20 international organisations are headquartered in the Swiss city of Geneva, including various UN agencies, the World Trade Organization (WTO), the World Health Organization and the International Committee of the Red Cross.

 Switzerland has weathered the negative effects of the 2009 Global Financial Crisis (GFC) comparatively well and has retained its AAA credit rating.
-However, the Swiss National Bank’s decision in January 2015 to remove its exchange rate cap on the Swiss franc against the euro, which had shielded Swiss exporters from a loss of competitiveness since 2011, will likely dampen economic growth in 2015.

 Australia and Switzerland enjoy an increasingly dynamic relationship based on shared political and economic interests, which are supported by regular high-level dialogue.
 A key element of contemporary ties is Switzerland’s significant investment in Australia.
 Cultural links have traditionally been close, and many Swiss have made valuable contributions to Australia.
 There is expanding cooperation in the areas of scientific research and development, education and two-way investment.